-Most candidates don’t decide they need a website on their own.
+Most political candidates don’t decide they need a website on their own.
 It’s usually when someone else points it out.

 A supporter asks if there’s a place to learn more.
 A reporter looks you up.
 Or you Google your own name and realize what shows up isn’t you—or isn’t helpful.